heng-yuwen/Finding_Donors_for_CharityML/README.md

 2. Train and evalute the model performance;
 3. Choose the best model and improve the results;

+## Project Jupyter Notebook
+The main code of this project is in the file [finding_donors.ipynb](https://github.com/hyw1994/Finding_Donors_for_CharityML/blob/master/finding_donors.ipynb)

 ## Dataset Description
 The dataset is in the file [census.csv](https://github.com/hyw1994/Finding_Donors_for_CharityML/blob/master/census.csv).